-In this guide, we discuss the history of blinker fluid and show you why it’s not real.
-We also talk about the fluids that are needed.
+In this guide, I discuss the history of blinker fluid and show you why it’s not real.
+I also talk about the fluids that are needed.

 Blinker fluid isn’t a real product and it’s nothing that would ever be used for car maintenance.
 Instead, blinker fluid is something used to prank people that don’t know about automotive maintenance.
 Viral videos have surfaced showing people hunting for blinker fluid in the auto parts stores.